In this post I look at the Pros and Cons of Bankruptcy. Bankruptcy is another solution you can use to sort out your debt problems.

 8. You are subject to the control of the court.

 9. If it is found that you have acted recklessly or dishonestly, further restrictions can be imposed on your bankruptcy discharge.

 10. Any income you receive apart from what is required to live on will be used to pay off your debts.

 11. Your Bankruptcy will be advertised in the local news papers.

 It is certainly worth discussing Bankruptcy with a qualified professional as it is a drastic step.
 Bankruptcy is only suitable in very specific circumstances.
 As mention above it could cause you more problems than it solves.

 There are other options available to you to tackle your debt problems.
-If you would like to find out about other debt solutions, please click here to find out more.
+If you would like to find out about other debt solutions, please read my post on getting out of debt to find out more.